azizahproject/sql-data-warehouse-project/README.md

 ---

+## 🚀 Project Requirements
+### Building the Data Warehouse (Data Engineering)

+**Objective**
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

+Specifications
+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+---

 ## 🧩 Key Components
 - **SQL-based Data Modeling** — All transformations and validations implemented via T-SQL scripts.
 - **Data Quality Validation** — Ensures each dataset meets defined quality standards before moving to the next layer.